 The main strategic goal of every company is to grow by attracting more and more customers.
 Arguably, one of the most important ways to do so is to focus on user experience (UX).
 The primary reason for this is that the more appealing reliable the product is, the more chances that customers will buy it.
-As a result, for a company, an ability to make the best UX is nothing but an ability to compete in a particular market successfully.
+As a result, for a company, like Clay Global, an ability to make the best UX is nothing but an ability to compete in a particular market successfully.

 The first podcast is 99% Invisible by Roman Mars.
 The reason for such a title is that, as the author explains, the vast majority of the design work is focused on making things which are barely noticeable, yet crucial for an effective design.
 This podcast can be recommended as a must-have for every company’s designer’s team, interested in improving user experience effectively.

 In its turn, Wireframe podcast, created and hosted by Adobe principal designer Khoi Vinh, draws one’s attention to the concept of design in general.
 Every episode of this podcast explains what makes UX design good and which aspects a company should focus on to improve it.
 Furthermore, Wireframe shares ideas regarding cool designs which can be easily implemented by most companies.

 The next podcast is the User Defenders podcast, hosted by UX designer Jason Ogle.
 While the first two podcasts emphasize UX from the perspective of design elements, the User Defenders aims at explaining the customer’s psychological specifics.
 Indeed, an ability to understand the needs and desires of the target audience helps a company to make the most appropriate UX design, and the Users Defenders podcast is a useful tool to do so.